daddel80/notepadpp-multireplace/README.md

 # MultiReplace for Notepad++

-MultiReplace is a Notepad++ plugin that introduces a functionality to store search and replace strings in a list, providing a way to manage and reuse these strings across multiple sessions or projects.
+MultiReplace is a Notepad++ plugin allowing users to create, store, and manage search and replace strings within a list, useful across various sessions or projects.
 This enhancement improves efficiency when multiple replacements need to be made concurrently, thereby improving the overall functionality of Notepad++.

 The plugin offers the following key features:

 - Allows multiple replacements in a single operation.
+- Toggles list entries for replacement or highlighting.
 - Offers CSV-based string list storage.
 - Enables scripted text replacements through bash script export.
 - Highlights multiple find words in unique colors for better visual distinction.